pastaCat-sudo/Grumpy-Code/README.md

 I'm focusing on what's important.

 And for the record...
-If you're not grumpy, then why code?
+If you're not grumpy, then why bother writing code?